pulp/pulp/docs/sphinx/rest-api/repo/retrieval.rst

 | :method:`get`
 | :path:`/v2/repositories/<repo_id>/`
 | :permission:`read`

-| :param_list:`get` include the key "details" with any value that evaluates to
-  True to have importers and distributors included in the results. alternatively use the keys "importers" or "distributors" to get one or the other.
+| :param_list:`get`

+* :param:`?details,bool,shortcut for including both distributors and importers`
+* :param:`?importers,bool,include the "importers" attribute on each repository`
+* :param:`?distributors,bool,include the "distributors" attribute on each repository`

 | :response_list:`_`

 * :response_code:`200,if the repository exists`